Joy-boyyy/Sales-Data-Table-Chart/README.md

 # Sales-Data-Table-Chart
-this app contain data related to sales and here we can perform filtering data on the bases of selected year and month and can see data in the form of tables and charts
+This app contains content related to sales app and here we can perform filtering data on the bases of selected year and month and can see data in the form of tables and charts

 Note:
 In visual aap when you select any month or year related content you get from database if that data is present.